return/swift-haiku-build/README.md

 	 `git clone https://github.com/return/swift-haiku-build`

-4. Once this is done, the repository comes with three scripts and two folders containing patch files.
+### Using the build scripts.

+You will find that the repository includes version-specific build scripts and patch files in their respective folders.
+Below is a short description of what they do:

-  *  `build-source.sh` - Clones the Swift 4 toolchain directly from apple/swift and applies additional platform patches for Haiku support.
+  *  `build-source.sh` - Points to the master branch and compiles the toolchain from source using the swift-upstream patches for Haiku support.
-  *  `build-source-3.1.sh` - Uses the Swift 3.1 port from my GSoC toolchain forks and builds the toolchain from source.
+  *  `build-source-X.Y.sh` - Same as the build-source script but is version-specific and uses version-specific patches for Haiku specific changes.
+In this case `build-source-3.0.sh` compiles for Swift 3.
   *  `build-script.sh` - The build script commands used to configure and build swift itself.

+### Build script options

+Whenever a new release or a new tag is out, it is possible to update the port by updating all the repositories and applying the patches automatically.
+Unless you are using the version-specific scripts 'build-source-X.Y.sh', you just update the tag from the releases page at [apple/swift](https://github.com/apple/swift/tags) and replace it with the newest tag name, usually '*swift-DEVELOPMENT-SNAPSHOT-YYYY-MM-DD-a*' in build-source.sh.

+Then you run either:
+	* `sh ./build-source.sh shallow` - Which performs a shallow clone of the toolchain from the specified tag.
+Useful if you don't have a fast network connection nor you want to clone the entire commit history or perhaps saves you some disk space.
+	* `sh ./build-source.sh full` - Performs a deep clone of the toolchain, with the entire commit history.
+	* `sh ./build-source.sh update` - Makes it possible to pull all the newer commits prior to cloning from master.
+But this will reset any file modifications to prevent conflicts with edited files from HEAD.

-You can start the build process by just executing it:
+You can start the build process by just executing the following commands, with the type of clone depth either **shallow** or **full**, excluding the {} or | characters:

 <center>
-`sh ./build-source.sh`
+`sh ./build-source.sh {shallow|full}`
 </center>

 **_This script is meant to be run on Haiku.
-Building it on other systems may also work, but may fail to compile (Especially the Swift 3.1 port)_**
+Executing the script on other systems may also work, but might still fail to compile (Especially the Swift 3.1 port)_**

  Build the toolchain with this script below, depending if you want a Debug or Release version: